 Who is this King of Glory?
 The Lord, mighty in in his power.
 The Lord, powerful in battle.

-The Badarak, our offering, is about communion with the King of Glory!
+The Badarak, our offering, is, as mentioned, about holy communion with the King of Glory!
 We raise to him our feeble gifts – bread and wine – but, again, what is it about bread and wine?
 Noted Orthodox priest and theologian, Fr.
 Stephen Freeman, writes:

 I often think that sacramental Christians strain themselves, staring at the Bread of the Eucharist in a misguided effort to see that it is the Body of Christ.
 In truth, we fail to even see its truth as bread.
 That truth is a prerequisite of the other. (emphasis mine)